 wide vs narrow oboe reed shape

-A wide reed can promote biting if too little air and support are used, some people like to bite, I do not encourage it.
-A narrow shape will provide an oboe reed that has more pitch stability throughout the entire range.
+A wide shaped oboe reed can promote biting if too little air and support are used, some people like to bite, I do not encourage it.
+A narrow shaper will provide an oboe reed that has more pitch stability throughout the entire range.
 It will promote a loose embouchure but will lack some depth in the lower partials of the sound (for me at least).
 As I personally become more advanced as an oboist and reed maker I tend to move toward a more narrow shape.
 Perhaps this is due to developing a greater understanding of support related to air volume, and striving for efficiency in my own playing.
 This information is based on my own observations, so a reed maker/oboist with a different physical build and set-up may have a deep rich sound using a very narrow shape.
 The oboist will learn to make oboe reeds to suit their specific needs with time.

 The gouge of the oboe cane must also be considered when speaking of tone and pitch, so shape alone determines only tendencies, not absolutes.
 Like with other aspects of learning how to make oboe reeds, it is a rather complicated balancing game.
 I suggest starting with a shape that is not too wide or too narrow, and balance the shape to the gouge when starting and not gouge to shape.
 I spent a lot of time early in my studies playing with different gouges and shapes and ultimately came to the conclusion that there is a reason that certain things are considered “standard”, it is because it works well.
 I was stubborn and needed to learn to make oboe reeds in my own way, even while my teacher was shaking his head.